pauleveritt/scratchpad/tutorial/creatingux/index.rst

 - Simplest possible Pyramid screen

-- Using WebTest to speed up development
+- Using unit tests and WebTest to speed up development

 - Templating with Chameleon and ZPT